 So the question is, why do you need errors and omissions insurance if you don't plan on making mistakes?

-The first thing to understand signing agents are notary publics first and foremost and can be held personally liable for the full amount of damages caused by any wrong doing that has happened.
+The first thing to understand is that signing agents are notary publics first and foremost and can be held personally liable for the full amount of damages caused by any wrongdoing that happens.

 As a notary public loan signing agent, there are a lot of mistakes that can be made accidentally.
 Frankly, it's why we get paid so much money.
 But if you are found liable for your mistake, you will need to pay whatever the judgment dictates as well as the legal fees to defend yourself.

 This is why there is Errors and Omissions Insurance.

 Errors and Omissions Insurance will pay the costs of claims and lawsuits resulting from your unintentional errors, up to your policy limit.
 So, if you have a $100,000 policy, it will cover you up to $100,000.
 Not only will E&O Insurance pay out damages to an injured party after a court verdict or out-of-court settlement, but it will also pay your attorney’s costs, court costs, and other defense costs up to your policy limit.

 Remember, if someone blames you for something you didn't do, you could still be faced with court costs for defending yourself.
 And the beauty of Errors and Omissions coverage is that they would cover these costs for you.
 It would not come out of your pocket.